Fincer/dxvk-wine-autobuilder/README.md

 Wine patches are not related to Wine Staging patchset.
 You can use your custom Wine patches either with Wine Staging or vanilla Wine.

+### Distinguish Wine staging and non-staging patches

+By using keywords `_staging` or `_nostaging` in your patch filename, you can quickly distinguish similar patches which are targeted either to Wine staging or Wine vanilla version.

 ----------------

 ## Compiled packages are stored for later usage